Rear-End Truck Accidents In Buffalo, New York

 - Brake Lag: In some cases, there is a delay from the time that the driver puts his foot on the brake to when the truck actually begins to slow down.
 This is a mechanical problem with trucks that has contributed to rear-end accidents.

 There are several factors that go into a personal injury case involving a rear-end tractor-trailer, big rig truck and semi truck accident.
-In this situation, you need a top rated and Best Law Firm of America with a proven track record of handling rear-end truck accident cases in Buffalo, New York.
-Jed Dietrich, Esq. is a Best Lawyer of America, and his firm is a Best Law Firm of America.
-The staff of lawyers and paralegals at the Dietrich Law Firm P.C is aggressive, tenacious, and hardworking.
+In this situation, you need a top rated personal injury law firm with a proven track record of handling rear-end truck accident cases in Buffalo, New York.
 If a tractor-trailer, big rig truck or semi truck has rear-ended you, call the Dietrich Law Firm P.C. today at (716) 839-3939.Determining Fault In Rear-End Tractor-Trailer Accidents

 Section 1129 of the New York Vehicle and Traffic Law requires drivers to maintain a safe distance between their vehicle and the vehicle in front of them.
 In most cases, if a driver is aggressively tailgating you or driving recklessly, then they are liable in the event of a rear-end accident.